Kidney Stones in Sioux City, IA

 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful, and can require surgery if they do not pass on their own.

 If your kidney stone is causing you severe pain it is important that you contact our office in Sioux City and schedule an appointment ASAP.
-Our board-certified urologist will take the time to diagnose your symptoms and provide the best options to help you pass your kidney stone.
+Our board-certified urologists will take the time to diagnose your symptoms and provide the best options to help you pass your kidney stone.
 For more information, contact our office at (605) 217-7000 and schedule an appointment today!

 What Are the Symptoms of Kidney Stones?

-Other than pain, patients with kidney stones often experience other symptoms such as:
+According to Mayo Clinic, other than pain, patients with kidney stones often experience other symptoms such as:

 - Persistent need to urinate